wsbf/docs/DATABASE.md

 	lb_label
 	time_played
 	played
-	deleted
 ```

-Contains every track that is logged from the online logbook.
+Contains every track that is logged during shows.

-* Currently there are no records with `deleted=1`.
-Was a delete option intended for the online logbook?
-Who knows.
-* The logbook could be designed such that `played` and `deleted` are not needed.
-Just have the logbook REPLACE when a track is played.
+_Note_: the `played` column is kept for reference only; with the current logbook, tracks are not logged until they are played.

 ```
 password_reset